Changissnz/displaced_worker_complex/README.md

 Market trust.
 To aspire for more when a maximal point has been met, in the market, is to have to trust some words and declared insights of gambler types based on their declared forecasts of futures.
 Predictions.
 Futures.
-When the prediction is not identical when it comes time for the future, trust for market becomes discouraged to follow prediction, prediction better made into useless than worse when uncertainty remains even after the loss from the unexpected.
+When the prediction is not identical at the time of the future, trust for market becomes discouraged to follow prediction, prediction better made into useless than worse since uncertainty remains even after the loss from the unexpected.
 And then there is back to the basics: supporting, in some way, the economy for staples such as food and energy.
 When occupations in services are no longer required due in great part to the changing ecosystem that obsoletes what it can, and during these shifts are trends against imported products from other areas, focus shifts into concentrations ignored for years or never attempted because